t9md/vim-smalls/README.md

 # Fist of all

-Specially thanks for Lokaltog who created great [vim-easymotion](https://github.com/Lokaltog/vim-easymotion).
+Specially thanks to Lokaltog who created great [vim-easymotion](https://github.com/Lokaltog/vim-easymotion).
 Without his former work, I don't think I could create smalls from scratch.

 # What is this?